logical/projectduino/README.md

  Here is the spotlight I have.

 ![Alt text](spotlight.png)

  Here is the lcd module.
 It's very popular.

 ![Alt text](nokia5510.jpg)

+ I'm using my favorite construction technique. moules pushed through perfboard with wire wrap.See my other projects for an example.

  improvements to come...